 I frequently hear the following when clients first contact me: “I am at a crossroads”, “I want to do something I am passionate about”, “I want more meaningful and fulfilling work”; “I want to find my life’s purpose”, “I want to reach my potential”, “I want my potential to be recognized”, “I want work that better reflects my skills, strengths and personality”, “I want work that values what I have to offer”, “I want work that is inspiring”, “I want to contribute to the world in some way”, “I want a renewed direction”.

 These statements describe the desire (all those “wants”) to experience the work we do, the work we choose, as fulfilling.
-These are also statements of purpose and commitment to ourselves, to our lives and the ongoing development of our skills and talents.
+But these are also statements of purpose and commitment to ourselves, to the movement of our lives and the relationship we have with work.
 These are statements of personal striving and motivation.
-We want to be expanding our unique skills and expertise; this is what makes our lives feel vibrant and purposeful.
+We want the opportunity to expand our unique skills and expertise; this is what makes our lives feel vibrant and purposeful.
 We also want to feel engaged with the world around us, we want to be part of something, to contribute and offer our talents; this gives us feelings of deeper connection and meaning.These are statements about movement and change, about how we can re-define, actively re-create and fully re-engage in work.

 What keeps us excited about what we are doing and fuels our motivation?
 What are some of the ingredients of fulfilling work?

 - We feel connected to, engaged with, and interested in the specific work we are doing.

-* We are fully present (practicing awareness) in our daily work lives and the tasks at hand
+- We are fully present (practicing awareness) in our daily work lives and the tasks at hand

 - We have goals - we are committed to something in the future.

-* We experience a sense of purpose, we feel we are part of something.
+- We experience a sense of purpose, we feel we are part of something.

-* We value what we do and what we do is congruent with our values.
+- We value what we do and what we do is congruent with our values.

-* Our unique skills, talents, experiences, personality, capabilities, education, and accumulated expertise are fully active - we are acknowledged and valued for our unique assets and how we do our work.
+- Our unique skills, talents, experiences, personality, capabilities, education, and accumulated expertise are fully active - we are acknowledged and valued for our unique assets and how we do our work.

-* We have opportunities to grow and to discover new potentials within ourselves.
+- We have opportunities to grow and to discover new potentials within ourselves.